BIOBASED PERSPECTIVE ON THE WORLD

 Plastic bags, toys, pharmaceuticals, food ingredients, and many other products are manufactured from chemical materials based on oil or extracted from plants.
 Nevertheless, this depletes natural resources and is not sustainable.

-The Novo Nordisk Foundation Center for Biosustainability is the world’s first interdisciplinary research centre within bio sustainability.
+The Novo Nordisk Foundation Center for Biosustainability is the world’s first interdisciplinary research center within bio sustainability.
 The Center’s ambition is to develop new knowledge and technology in order to drive the production of chemicals from oil-based methods towards more sustainable and biobased methods.
 The aim is to produce chemicals using highly specialized cell cultures: cell factories.
 This transformation requires that the production of the biobased industrial chemicals can compete commercially.

 Hence, the Center’s research focuses on designing and constructing cell factories for bio based production.
 The aim is to significantly reduce the costs of developing cell factories, thereby improving the competitiveness of biobased production.